NEWSWEEK – MY TURN

 Within a day, he came back to me and said, “I want you to listen very carefully to what I say.
 I asked my source at the CIA and the answer was, ‘We cannot confirm.’
 Words matter.”

 Like I said in the documentary, it’s usually “cannot confirm or deny.”
-If the CIA says “we cannot confirm”, that tends to be code for, yes, he was working for the CIA.
+If the CIA says “we cannot confirm”, that commonly is code for “yes” — he was working for the CIA.

 I believe that D.B.
 Cooper cut a deal with the Department of Justice.
 I believe they said, “We won’t prosecute you, we need your special operations and flying experience with Iran-Contra, so if you do that with the CIA, we’ll forget about it.”